Six19er-Ed/Six19er-Ed/README.md

 # Hi, I'm Edwin Castillo, RN 🙋

-### Hospice Nurse → FHIR Interoperability Specialist
+### Hospice Nurse → FHIR Interoperability

-I'm a Registered Nurse with 10 years of clinical experience across hospice, post-acute care, home health, and maritime medicine — transitioning into FHIR Interoperability Specialist roles on the medical payer side.
+I'm a Registered Nurse with 10 years of clinical experience across hospice, post-acute care, home health, and maritime medicine — transitioning into FHIR Interoperability roles on the medical payer side.

 I build SMART on FHIR applications and focus on Da Vinci Implementation Guides for payer-provider data exchange.